Cardiomyopathy

 English

-Adaya Weissler-Snir is a Cardiac Electrophysiologist and a Cardiologist in Bronx, New York.
+Adaya Weissler-Snir is a Cardiac Electrophysiologist and a Cardiologist practicing medicine in Bronx, New York.
 Dr. Weissler-Snir is rated as an Elite provider by MediFind in the treatment of Cardiomyopathy.
-Her top areas of expertise are Cardiomyopathy, Hypertrophic Cardiomyopathy (HCM), Sengers Syndrome, Pacemaker Implantation, and Transcatheter Aortic Valve Replacement (TAVR).
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Cardiomyopathy, Hypertrophic Cardiomyopathy (HCM), Sengers Syndrome, Pacemaker Implantation, and Transcatheter Aortic Valve Replacement (TAVR).

 What is the outlook (prognosis) for Cardiomyopathy?